runonbitcoin/walleteering/guide/03-owner.md

 > *and unique for each app*

 The owner address should be different for every app.
 It's important for apps to have their own space to operate in.
-When an app calls `run.sync()`, Run loads every jig assigned to the `owner()` address.
+When an app calls `run.sync()`, Run loads every jig assigned to the `nextOwner()` address.
 If the owner address were shared between apps, then not only will slow down each app but it creates risks that apps will change each other's data.
 We don't want that!

 ### Deriving the private key